tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 ```
 _From https://github.com/lupyuen/PineTime-apps/blob/master/rust/lvgl/src/core/obj.rs, https://github.com/lupyuen/PineTime-apps/blob/master/rust/lvgl/src/objx/label.rs_

-See the Name/Type Flipping?
-We used it again.
+_See the Name/Type Flipping?
+We did it again!_

 Take note of the `*mut` and `*const` pointers...
 Rust is very picky about Mutability!